SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/Booking_Manager/Booking_Manager_user_interface/Booking_Manager_Config_tab.md

 - **Auto Expand Profiles**: Determines whether profile parameters are automatically expanded in the Booking Manager.

-- **Use Node Label as Element Alias**: If this option is enabled, a node label is used as service element alias, so that an element in a service will be displayed with the label associated with the corresponding node in the service definition.
-If this option is disabled, service elements will be displayed with the resource DVE names.
+- **Use Node Label as Element Alias**: If this option is enabled, when the service associated with a booking is created, DataMiner will use the label of the node in the service definition as the alias for the corresponding element in the service.
+If this option is disabled, service elements will be displayed with the resource DVE names. <!-- RN 25236 -->

 ### Contributing Reservations settings